novaeco-tech/ecosystem-core/website/docs/guides/style-guide.md

 # Documentation Style Guide

-This guide ensures all Nova Ecosystem docs remain consistent and easy to read.
+This guide ensures all NovaEco docs remain consistent and easy to read.

 ## Headings
 - Use `#` for page titles, `##` for sections, `###` for subsections.